Useful information on customer protection

 - Order ECO/734/2004, of 11 March, on customer services and departments and the customer ombudsman of financial institutions.

-- Law 22/2007, of 11 July, on the distance marketing of financial services intended for consumers.
+- Act 22/2007 of 11 July on remote marketing of financial services aimed at consumers.

 - Royal Legislative Decree 1/2007, of 16 November, approving the revised text of the General Law on Consumer and User Protection and other supplementing laws.